• Skip to main content

 Is it okay for ground beef to be a little pink?

 Although it is generally believed that browned ground beef is appropriately 'done,' sometimes it is ready to eat if still pink a bit on the inside.
-The safest way to make sure harmful bacteria have been successfully destroyed is to cook the meat at an internal temperature of 160 degrees Fahrenheit (160°F).
+The safest way to destroy harmful bacteria is to cook the meat at an internal temperature of 160 degrees Fahrenheit (160°F).
 Use a meat thermometer to make sure.

 How long does it take to fully cook ground beef?